 1. Stories Give Us a Shared Goal

 Our ability to collaborate in large teams sets us apart from all other animal species.
-And stories play a role in this.
-They can strengthen our team spirit by directing us towards common goals.
+Stories play a role in this.
+They can strengthen our team spirit by guiding us towards common goals.

 Take religions, for example.
 Their stories have motivated large groups to build temples, perform ceremonies and even fight wars together.